root-project/web/manual/math/index.md

    double a[9] = {1,2,3,4,5,6,7,8,9}; // input matrix data

 // Create a matrix using the a[] data.
-// This will produce the 3x3 matrix:
+// This results in the 3x3 matrix:
     SMatrix33 m(a,9);
   {% endhighlight %}